Excellence in Independent Filmmaking

-A filmmaker since 1971, Maria De Luca has worked professionally as a director, choreographer, editor, writer, producer, interviewer, teacher, and film juror.
+A filmmaker since 1971, Maria De Luca has worked professionally as a director, cinematographer, editor, writer, producer, interviewer, teacher, and film juror.
 She has had a primary role in over 50 documentary, narrative, and avant-garde films.
 Recently, she has pursued architectural design and environmental preservation.

 “Green Streets,” Maria’s most noted film, synthesizes her years of varied experience intertwining themes from previous works.
 Maria uses cinematic art as a vehicle to seek out deeper levels in the personal and universal implications of political and social movements, cultural, and environmental issues.
 An internationally acclaimed film, “Green Streets,” chronicles community members transforming New York City’s rubble-filled wasteland into thriving vegetable and flower gardens thereby creating vibrant neighborhood gathering places.
 In these rare urban open spaces of nature, diverse individuals overcome differences and join together to accomplish a greater good.
 “Green Streets” was awarded two grants from the National Endowment for the Arts, and four grants from the New York City State Council on the Arts.
-The film aired on PBS’s national series, “P.O.: The American Documentary.”
+The film aired on PBS’s national series, “P.O.V: The American Documentary.”
 It was subsequently on local United States and foreign TV, including the BBC (England) and German, Canadian, Italian, French, Iris

 h and Hong Kong TV.
 The Smithsonian Institute has permanently archived the film’s original negatives in climate-controlled conditions.